-Welcome to SHEPHERD’S VILLAGE UNIVERSITY!
-This is a faith-based learning center focused on equipping and strengthening today’s single mother in the overwhelming challenge of raising her family in a one-parent household and a rapidly changing culture.
-We are here to share the journey of today’s single mother through our unique features in four focused learning tracks – ESSENTIAL LIFE SKILLS, HEALTHY PARENTING, FINANCIAL FREEDOM, and SPIRITUAL WISDOM.
-Click on the category below that interests you.
-New content is being added regularly.
+Welcome to Shepherd’s Village blog!
+This is a faith-based resource focused on equipping and strengthening today’s single mother in the overwhelming challenges of raising her family in a one-parent household and a rapidly changing culture.
+We are here to share the journey with you.
+Our blog is the perfect accompaniment to our free online courses through Shepherd’s Village University.

 Stress and Anxiety are like two aggravating, uninvited guests who come into your life to steal your peace and rob you of the joy your present life offers.
 As a single mom, I can remember the stress and anxiety I felt when I had to rely on my family to watch my...read more

 Whether you’re a solo mom by choice, circumstance, divorce, or the death of a partner, you had challenges before the threat of Coronavirus showed up as an unwelcomed guest.
 You already had concern about things like childcare, daily responsibilities, healthcare, or...read more

 There's nothing like a global pandemic to raise anxiety levels and increase self-doubt.
 The challenges you face as a single mom are now multiplied by shelter-in-place orders, school closings, unusual work scenarios, and doomsday-like news.
 From serious concerns over...read more